jimjonesbr/rdf_fdw/README.md

 **Description**

 This procedure is designed to copy data from a `FOREIGN TABLE` to an ordinary `TABLE`.
-It provides the possibility to retrieve the data set in batches, so that issues related to triplestore limits and client's memory don't bother too much.
+It provides the possibility to retrieve the data set in batches, so that known issues related to triplestore limits and client's memory don't bother too much.

 **Parameters**

 `foreign_table` **(required)**:  `FOREIGN TABLE` from where the data has to be copied.